xregistry/spec/core/spec.md

 ```

 Where:
-- the HTTP body MUST contain the full representation of the Registry model
+- the HTTP body MUST contain the full representation of the Registry model's
+  mutable attributes
 - attributes not present in the request, or present with a value of `null`,
   MUST be interpreted as a request to delete the attribute

-The deletion of a Group or Resource from the model SHOULD change the underlying
+The deletion of a Group or Resource from the model MUST change the underlying
-datastore of the implementation to match.
+datastore of the implementation to match the request.

-If the server does not suppport any of the specified schema formats then an
-HTTP `400 Bad Request` error MUST be generated.

 A successful response MUST include a full representation of the Registry model
 and be of the form: